amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-05.md

 about the game is just that players have to keep track of the score themselves.
 Our game should be able to do that for us.

-Here, we'll set up UI rendering for our game and create a scoreboard to display our players scores.
+In this section, we'll set up UI rendering for our game and create a scoreboard to display our players scores.

 First, let's add the UI rendering in `main.rs`: